States push jobless from virus recession to return to work

 William Spriggs, an economist at Howard University and the chief economist for the AFL-CIO, said the issue isn't as simple as the unemployed being able to receive more benefits.
 He says the economy has changed.

-He said he didn't think the job-search requirement is bad, but it won't solve the labor shortage.
+He said he didn't think the job-search requirement is bad, but it won't solve the labour shortage.

 “Matching workers to employers isn’t as easy as people think, which is what some of these employers are finding out," Spriggs said.